MPAS-Dev/compass/docs/developers_guide/troubleshooting.rst

     subprocess.CalledProcessError: ...

-Details of teh error may vary but the message indicates in some way that there was a problem solving for the requested combination of packages.
+Details of the error may vary but the message indicates in some way that there was a problem solving for the requested combination of packages.
 This likely indicates that you have an existing compass development environment (``dev_compass_*``) that can't be updated to be compatible with the new